projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

    devices.

--  **Interrupt remapping**: for supporting isolation and routing of interrupts from devices and external interrupt controllers to appropriate VMs.
+-  **Interrupt remapping**: for supporting isolation and routing of interrupts from devices and external interrupt controllers to the appropriate VMs.

 -  **Interrupt posting**: for supporting direct delivery of virtual interrupts from devices and external controllers to virtual processors.

-ACRN hypervisor supports DMA remapping that provides address translation capability for PCI pass-through devices, and second-level translation, which applies to requests-without-PASID.
-ACRN does not support First-level / nested translation.
+The ACRN hypervisor supports DMA remapping that provides address translation capability for PCI passthrough devices, and second-level translation, which applies to requests-without-PASID.
+ACRN does not support First-level/nested translation.

 DMAR Engines Discovery
 **********************